Severson-Group/research-repo-template/repo-structure.md

 ## Recommended Repo Structure

-All directories should contain a README file.
-Refer to the [research-repo-template](https://github.com/Severson-Group/research-repo-template) folders detailed explanations of individual files/folders.
+All research repositories should use the following folder structure[^1]:

 ```markdown
 research repo